-- 1. "Gating".
+- 1. "Gating."
 A good gating system will prevent noise pumping.
 The gate locks the gain setting upon a sudden reduction of audio level, like a pause in speech.
 A good gate will not permit the gain to change until program audio returns.
-Since the gain is prevented from increasing during pauses, noise cannot be pumped up. - "Program dependent gain control". this feature, when properly implemented, will prevent ducking.
-Sudden very loud noises will not change the systems gain, while longer term loud passages will exert gain reduction to maintain a constant output level. - 3.
-"Dual band control".
+Since the gain is prevented from increasing during pauses, noise cannot be pumped up. - 2.
+"Program-dependent Time Constants."
+This feature, when properly implemented, will prevent ducking.
+Sudden very loud noises will not change system gain, while longer term loud passages will exert gain reduction to maintain a constant output level. - 3.
+"Dual-band control."
 By splitting the audio band into two parts, the low frequencies can be separately controlled from the high band, therefore intermittent high level low frequencies cannot modulate the volume of the higher audio frequencies, thus preventing program pumping.